JessikaKarl/project-portfolio-1/README.md

 ## Credits
 ### Content
 * Text contet for this project was written by me.
 * I used W3Schools for help with the project.
-If I did not know how to do it or was not sure how to I looked it up there.
-One specific part that I need help with was the gallery.
-How to get the images in two culumes.
-After looking it up there it was much easier to continue with the project. https://www.w3schools.com/
+If I was unsure about something I looked it up there. https://www.w3schools.com/
 ### Media
 All the images used on this project is from Pexels.
 Pexels is a website with a big collection of free images and royaly free images.